AtelierNum/projet_patatap_1819/README.md

 # projet_patatap_1819
-This repo holds the code for a creative coding class with p5js taught @lecolededesign : students were asked to create a webpage holding 26 sounds and 26 animation - on for each letter of the alphabet.
-Using as an inspiration : https://www.patatap.com/
+This repo holds the code for a creative coding class with [p5js](https://p5js.org/) taught [@lecolededesign](https://www.lecolededesign.com/) : students were asked to create a webpage holding 26 sounds and 26 animation - on for each letter of the alphabet.
+Using as an inspiration : [patatap](https://www.patatap.com/)

 ## Simon Heurtebise